 Party board games are a dime a dozen these days, and finding the best party games for your group of friends sometimes requires shifting through sodden piles of absolute trash to fish out just a single thimble of gold dust.

 But do not despair, we at Dicebreaker are prepared to don the prospector’s hat and ragged old dungarees to pan for tabletop gold on your behalf.
 We’re looking for the top party games guaranteed to release some inhibitions, loosen some hair ties and, most importantly, generate some good ol’ fashioned fun.
-Whether they be great family board games or board games for kids, there are some great choices on this list.
+Whether they be great family-friendly affairs or party games for adults, there are some great choices on this list.

 Best party board games

 A good party game allows for plenty of bantering and (lighthearted) bickering between friends, can be learnt easily in just a couple of minutes - potentially after a few bevvies - and wraps up in enough time that people start getting sick of playing.
-(Find some more lightning-fast options in our round-up of the best quick board games that fit into 15 minutes.)
 If a party game's good enough, though, you'll definitely be playing for an hour or three as the sun begins to rise.

 Of course, almost everyone's played Cards Against Humanity at one party or another by this point.
 Love it or hate it, it's become the cheese and pineapple hedgehog of party board games: a bit predictable and, to be honest, pretty bland by this point.
 For that reason - and the fact that it's not that nice or fun an experience anyway - you won't find it on this list.
 What you will find are games that encourage you to laugh with your friends and family, get a bit silly, draw hilarious pictures and even sing.
 Doesn't that sound like fun?
 It is, so buckle up for a riotous evening.